geoserver/geoserver/doc/en/user/source/security/tutorials/httpheaderproxy/index.rst

    * Set ``Role source`` to "User group service"
    * Set the name of the user group service to "default"

-.. todo:: Add topic for 'rolesource' and reinstate ref: - Additional information about role services is here sec_rolesystem_rolesource
+Additional information about role services is here :ref:`sec_rolesystem_rolesource`

    .. figure:: images/digest4.jpg
       :align: center